UT-Austin-FIS/ut_relogin/README.md

 The resources in this repo can be used in any context.
-Essentially, this project is an "app-ification" of the `jquery.utRelogin.js` plugin that was done to make it easier to reliably inject it into existing Django apps.
+Essentially, this project is an "app-ification" of the `jquery.utRelogin.js` plugin that was done to make it easier to reliably inject it into our existing Django apps.

-If you look at the middleware in `ut_relogin/middleware.py`, you'll see the `<script>` tags necessary to add this plugin to your own web application in whatever language (webAgent, PHP, Java, etc.).
+If you look at the middleware in `ut_relogin/middleware.py`, you'll see the `<script>` tags necessary to add this plugin to your own web application in whatever language you're using (webAgent, PHP, Java, etc.).

 Ideally, you'd include this repo with `svn:externals` if you're using Subversion, or perhaps with subtree merges if you're using git.
 If you're adding `ut_relogin`